Back to All Events

 Schedule

-The full course includes 12 hours of content.
-Private teams may choose to complete this in 2 full days, but individuals taking the course through our Test & Learn Community learning groups will meet twice per week for 8 weeks.
+The full course includes 10.5 hours of content.
+Private teams may choose to complete this in 2 full days, but individuals taking the course through our Test & Learn Community learning groups will attend seven 1.5 hour sessions for 4 weeks.

-Convert the raw GA4 data into a flattened events table that is customized to your settings.
-Create a refresh schedule to update as new data arrives daily.
+Once the basics are out of the way we will focus on converting the raw GA4 data into a flattened events table that is customized to your settings.
+Dataform will be configured to incrementally append new data to this table as it arrives daily.

-• Session 4) How to deploy an identity graph
+• Session 3) How to handle reporting identity

-Replicate the session attribution available in the “User Acquisition” and “Traffic Acquisition” reports in the GA4 user interface.
-We will also create a table that generates session-scoped metrics/dimensions.
+Session 5 introduces session-scoped attributes.
+We will replicate the session traffic attribution displayed in the “User Acquisition” and “Traffic Acquisition” reports and create a table that generates session-scoped metrics/dimensions (such as landing page).

-The objective of session 6 is to create a method for generating segments and either the session or user scope.
+Now that we have all of our user and session-scoped attributes, we will create a method for generating segments.
 We will also show how to create a separate table for Ecommerce reporting that handles item-scoped dimensions and metrics.

 What it isn’t